shibayashihiro/healingpathwaymassage/wp-content/plugins/wpforms-lite/readme.txt

 = Can I Import / Export Forms with WPForms?

-Yes, WPForms makes it easy to import / export your contact forms and other WordPress forms created with WPForms form builder.
+Yes, WPForms makes it easy to import / export your contact forms and other WordPress forms created with the WPForms form builder.
 This is incredibly useful for developers and agencies who are building websites for clients.

 You can also create custom form templates that you can use on client websites.
 For more see our documentation.